 The Paint Stewardship Program allows homeowners and businesses to bring their leftover paint and many types of stains, varnishes, and aerosols to the many collection depots across the province.
 At the launch of the paint recycling program on April 1, 2009, there were 46 paint collection depots accepting paint under the program.
-As of December 31, 2015 there were 63 collection depots.
+As of December 31, 2016 there were 62 collection depots.
 The number of collection depots shows that the program continues to provide accessibility for paint recycling throughout the province.
-It makes it easy for all New Brunswickers to become involved in protecting the environment by recycling their unused paint.
+It makes it easy for all New Brunswickers to help protect the environment by recycling their unused paint.